-Welcome to Data Brew by Databricks with Denny and Brooke where we explore various topics in the data and AI community.
-In this series, we will interview subject matter experts in data engineering or data science.
+Welcome to Data Brew by Databricks with Denny and Brooke!
+In this series, we explore various topics in the data and AI community and interview subject matter experts in data engineering/data science.
 So join us with your morning brew in hand and get ready to dive deep into data + AI!

 Brooke Wenig is a Machine Learning Practice Lead at Databricks.
 She leads a team of data scientists who develop large-scale machine learning pipelines for customers, as well as teach courses on distributed machine learning best practices.
 Previously, she was a Principal Data Science Consultant at Databricks.
 She received an MS in Computer Science from UCLA with a focus on distributed machine learning.
 She speaks Mandarin Chinese fluently and enjoys cycling.